kobrue02/BENALI/README.md

 ## Overview

 BENALI tackles the challenging task of identifying the native language of writers based on linguistic patterns and interference phenomena that appear when writing in a second language.
-The project implements multiple approaches including traditional lexical features, transformer-based models, and hybrid CNN architectures.
+The project implements multiple approaches including traditional lexical features, transformer-based models, and LLMs.

 ## Dataset